Segundo Castillo (footballer, born 1982): Club career

-Born in San Lorenzo, Esmeraldas, Castillo started his career with Quito's Club Deportivo Espoli spending three years with the team, scoring a decent 11 goals in 66 appearances.
+Born in San Lorenzo, Castillo started his career with Quito's Club Deportivo Espoli spending three years with the team, scoring a decent 11 goals in 66 appearances.
 He then moved across the capital to one of Ecuador's most successful sides Club Deportivo El Nacional, with whom he won successive league titles in 2005 and 2006.
 He again scored 11 goals in 112 matches for the club.

 In August 2006 he moved abroad, signing a two-year deal with Serbian side Red Star Belgrade.
 He scored 8 goals during his first season at his new club and was a key player when the team won the double in 2007.
 In total he scored 18 goals in 72 games, an average of a goal every four games.

 In August 2008 Castillo joined English Premier League club Everton on a year-long loan deal to become Everton's second signing of the summer transfer window.
 He made his league debut on 14 September 2008 against Stoke City.
 He scored his only goal for the Toffees on his home debut against Standard Liège on 18 September 2008 in a UEFA Cup tie with a powerful volley from 25 yards out.

 Castillo was not offered a permanent contract by Everton at the conclusion of his loan spell; it was reported that Red Star were asking for around £5 million to make the deal permanent.

 Castillo returned to the Premier League once again when he joined newly promoted Wolverhampton Wanderers on a season-long loan on 31 August 2009.
 He made his Wolves debut against Fulham on 20 September 2009, and had a run of eight appearances before dropping out of the club's first team plans.
 Castillo received many offers from clubs including LDU Quito and Barcelona.
 On 29 July 2010, it was confirmed that Castillo would return to his home country, Ecuador and play for Deportivo Quito.

 In June 2013 he signed a two-year contract to Saudi giants Al-Hilal.
 On 16 September 2014, Al-Hilal came to terms that Castillo would no longer fit into their plans.

 On 4 December 2014, it was announced by Dorados de Sinaloa that Castillo would be joining their roster for the next season of the Ascenso MX.

 On 28 December 2015, it was confirmed that Castillo would again return to Ecuador to play for Barcelona Sporting Club.